-From a previous post we know that today’s applications are different compared to what they were just a few years back and APIs are increasingly being used to power customer applications, connect with partners and drive microservices environments.
 Whether you realize it or not APIs are everywhere around us and they exchange sensitive data constantly, making them a rich target for attackers, which explains why we’ve seen a significant increase in attacks targeting APIs in recent years.

 The non-stop news of security breaches in recent years underscores a growing realization that organizations need to fundamentally rethink the way they protect their applications and data.

 RSA Conference 2019 is just a week away and we couldn’t be more excited.
 2019 has been a big year for us already and we continue the momentum with RSAC 2019.

 Confidence is important when you decide to engage with a vendor.
 You want to know that vendor is able to deliver the service and you want to have confidence that your data is secure in their hands (or cloud as the case may be).

 Most app security engineers I’ve met have settled down and found their special one.
 They stick with that one, stay committed, and never have a second thought about another.
 I’m talking about Burp and Fiddler.

 You’ve probably seen the news about the USPS vulnerability where an attacker with simple access to usps.com, an understanding of the API logic, and no special tools could easily manipulate that logic to get a dump of data.